paul-hammant/tbd/README.md

 7. Links to mainstream books, and Gartner-style reports, inline.
 Use affiliate codes that contribute to the original authors, if applicable.
 8. Avoid H1 tags (single hash/pound '#') as the hugo theme doesn't do the right thing with them
 9. Be careful with the dates in the front matter of the markdown sources.
 We're contriving them presently, as they guide <prev/next> article navigation
-10. Don't shorten to TBD beyong the singe use we already have.
+10. Don't shorten to TBD beyond the single use we already have.
 11. Repo and Deps should be expanded to their long form

 # How to contribute?